enoki-dex/enoki_exchange/README.md

 # Pending Features

-- move order_matcher state to a distributed big-map to allow more scaling
+- move order_matcher and order_history states to distributed big-maps to allow more scaling
+- keep history of swaps
 - bulk transfer liquidity from LP worker to broker canisters to decentralize liquidity location among subnets